pierlumanzu/nsma/README.md

 ### Python Library

-The code is also proposed as Python package.
+The code is also proposed as [Python package](https://pypi.org/project/nsma/).
 In order to use it, execute the following command under your conda environment:

 ```
-pip install nsma==0.0.2
+pip install nsma
 ```

 Note that, for a successful installation, you need Python v3.10.6 in your Conda environment.